ikestevens/data-entry-automation/README.md

-# data-entry-automation
+# Data Entry Automation Art Display

-display the data entry automation in a fun way!
+Public p5 js sketch to display our automation metrics in a fun way